-Internal Borrower's Risk Ratings Moody's Equivalent Grades Standard & Poor's and Fitch Equivalent Grades Description

-sAAA+ Aaa, Aa1, Aa2 AAA, AA+, AA Customers with great operating

-AAA+ Aa3 AA- and financial strength as well

-sAAA Aaa, Aa1, Aa2 A+ as strong and very stable

-AAA A2 Α solvency and have

-sAAA- A3 A- demonstrated that they can

-AAA- Baa1 BBB+ withstand and bear major

-internal and external adverse

-change, with very reliable and
+Internal Borrower's Risk Ratings Moody's Equivalent Grades Standard & Poor's and Fitch Equivalent Grades Description sAAA+ Aaa, Aa1, Aa2 AAA, AA+, AA Customers with great AAA+ Aa3 AA- operating and financial sAAA Aaa, Aa1, Aa2 A+ strength as well as strong and AAA A2 Α very stable solvency and have sAAA- A3 A- demonstrated that they can AAA- Baa1 BBB+ withstand and bear major internal and external adverse change, with very reliable and predictable net cash flow.

-predictable netcash flow.

-sAA+ Baa2 BBB Customers with very good

-AA+ Baa2 BBB operating and financial strength

-aswell as very strong solvency

-and can withstand and bear

-large internal and external

-adverse changes, with good

-financial performance and

-sufficient cash flows.

-sAA Baa3 BBB- Customers with very good

-AA Baa3 BBB- operating and financial

-strength aswell as very strong

-solvency and may be affected

-by adverse changes in internal

-and external economic

-situations.

-sAA- Ba1 BB+ Customers with moderately

-AA- Ba1 BB+ good operating and financial

-strength as well as moderately

-strong solvencybut will be

-affected by adverse changes in

-internal and external economic

-situations; has moderately

-sufficient cash flow; moderate

-strong customer market

-competitiveness.

-sA+ Ba2 BB Customers with general

-A+ Ba2 BB operating and financial

-Α Ba3 BB- strength as well as acceptable

-A- B1 BB+ solvency and will be greatly

-affected by changes in the

-external economic

-environment; it has a slightly

-poor net cash flow, fair customer market

-BBB+ B2 В competitiveness.
-Customers with weak financial

-DDDT DZ. ь position, very poor operating

-BBB В3 B- and financial strength, weak

-and unstable solvency, as well

-BBB- Caa1, Caa2,Caa3 CCC as a weak ability to withstand

-risks; hasa poor cash flow, an

-extremely heavy dependence

-on bankingfacilities, and weak

-customer market

-competitiveness.

-BB Ca, C CC, C It suffers severe losses or

-• losses for consecutive years,

-has an extremely poor

-financial performance, is

-almost insolvent, and has

-basically no ability to

-withstand risks; it has an

-insufficient cast flow, very

-weak customermarket

-competitiveness.

-В С D The customer goes bankrupt

-andshuts down or materially

-defaults on its debts.
+sAA+ Baa2 BBB Customers with very good AA+ Baa2 BBB operating and financial strength as well as very strong solvency and can withstand and bear large internal and external adverse changes, with good financial performance and sufficient cash flows. sAA Baa3 BBB- Customers with very good AA Baa3 BBB- operating and financial strength as well as very strong solvency and may be affected by adverse changes in internal and external economic situations. saa- aa- Ba1 Ba1 BB+ BB+ Customers with moderately good operating and financial strength as well as moderately strong solvency but will be affected by adverse changes in internal and external economic situations; has moderately sufficient cash flow; moderate strong customer market competitiveness. sA+ Ba2 ВВ Customers with general A+ A A- Ba2 Ba3 B1 BB BB- BB+ operating and financial strength as well as acceptable solvency and will be greatly affected by changes in the external economic environment; it has a slightly poor net cash flow, fair customer market competitiveness.
+BBB+ B2 В Customers with weak financial position, very poor operating ВВВ В3 B- and financial strength, weak and unstable solvency, as well ввв- Caa1, Caa2, Caa3 ccc as a weak ability to withstand risks; has a poor cash flow, an extremely heavy dependence on banking facilities, and weak customer market competitiveness.
+8B Ca, C cc, c It suffers severe losses or losses for consecutive years, has an extremely poor financial performance, is almost insolvent, and has basically no ability to withstand risks; it has an insufficient cast flow, very weak customer market competitiveness. В С D The customer goes bankrupt and shuts down or materially defaults on its debts.